maxpou/dotfiles/README.md

 # Dotfiles

-This setup is intended for Ubuntu.
+This setup is intended for Ubuntu (and secondly MacOS).
 Special thanks to whoever I stole it from :kissing_heart:

 ## Aliases